 We have complied with the requirements of Subchapter M of the Code and expect to be treated as a RIC for federal income tax purposes.
 As a result, we account for income taxes using the asset and liability method prescribed by ASC 740, Income Taxes.
 Under this method, income taxes are provided for amounts currently payable and for amounts deferred as tax assets and liabilities based on differences between the financial statement carrying amounts and the tax basis of existing assets and liabilities.
 Based upon our qualification and election to be treated as a RIC for federal income tax purposes, we typically do not incur any material level of federal income taxes.
-Although we generally do not incur federal income taxes as a RIC, we may elect to retain a portion of our calendar year income, which may result in an excise tax or we may incur taxes through our taxable subsidiaries.
-For the three months ended December 31, 2016 and 2015, we recorded a provision for taxes of less than \$0.1 million and zero, respectively.
+Although we generally do not incur federal income taxes as a RIC, we may elect to retain a portion of our calendar year income, which may result in the imposition of an excise tax, or we may incur taxes through our Taxable Subsidiaries.
+For the three and nine months ended June 30, 2017, we recorded a provision for taxes of \$0.1 million and \$0.2 million, respectively, pertaining to U.S. federal excise tax.
+For both the three and nine months ended June 30, 2016, we did not record a provision for taxes.